BartekkPL/bvh-parser/README.md

 ```
 git clone https://github.com/BartekkPL/bvh-parser.git
 cd bvh-parser/
-mkdir bin
+mkdir build
-cd bin/
+cd build/
 cmake ..
 make
 ```

 And after these steps you have builded library ready to use it in new projects!

-You found it at **bvh-parser/bin/libbvhParser.so**.
+You found it at **bvh-parser/build/lib/libbvhParser.so**.

 ## Projects using this library ##